cesar-douady/open-lmake/doc/src/rules.md

 - Imported objects (functions and `class`'es and generally all objects with a `__qualname__` attribute) are transported as an `import` statement.
 - Builtin objects are transported spontaneously, without requiring any generated code.

-Values are captured according to the normal Python semantic, i.e. once the `Lmakefile` module is fully imported.
+Values are captured according to the normal python semantic, i.e. once the `Lmakefile` module is fully imported.
 Care must be taken for variables whose values change during the `import` process.
 This typically concerns loop indices.
 To capture these at definition time and not at the end, such values must be saved somewhere.